emilyakhya/MMS/README.md

-# AI-Powered Pill Counting PWA System
+# MMS - AI-Powered Pill Counting PWA System

 A Progressive Web App (PWA) for Community Health Promoters (CHPs) to count pills using AI-powered computer vision, with offline support and real-time synchronization.